banudalamanli/Algorithms/README.md

 - Very low overhead

 ###### Notes
-It is the algorithm of choice either when the data is nearly sorted (because it is adaptive) or when the problem size is small (because it has low overhead).
-For these reasons, and because it is also stable, insertion sort is often used as the recursive base case (when the problem size is small) for higher overhead divide-and-conquer sorting algorithms, such as merge sort or quick sort.
+It is the algorithm of choice either when:
+- the data is nearly sorted => because it is adaptive, or
+- the problem size is small => because it has low overhead.
+Because it is also stable, it is often used as the recursive base case (when the problem size is small) for higher overhead divide-and-conquer sorting algorithms - such as merge sort or quick sort.